 The Community and Economic Development staff will provide the administration for the CDBG-DR funds.
 Professional services for implementing the construction project will be carried out in compliance with the state bid law.
-Moreover, the construction project will be bid in accordance with state and federal regulations.
+Moreover, the construction project will be bid in accordance with state anfeeral regulatios.
+The housing rehabilitation cses will be o ints should be submitted to the following: